Tom Hiddleston

-Early life
+Early life and education

 Thomas William Hiddleston was born on 9 February 1981 in the Westminster district of London to Diana Patricia (née Servaes) Hiddleston, an arts administrator and former stage manager from Suffolk in east England, and Dr. James Norman Hiddleston, from Greenock in Renfrewshire in the west of Scotland, a physical chemist and former managing director of a biotechnology company that liaised with Oxford University.
 Hiddleston has an older sister, Sarah Alexandra Hiddleston, who works as a journalist in Chennai, India, and a younger sister, Emma Elizabeth (née Hiddleston) Blakiston-Houston, who is an actress and midwife.

-On his mother's side, Hiddleston is a great-grandson of Vice-Admiral Reginald Servaes and a great-great-grandson of food producer Sir Edmund Vestey.
-Through Vestey, Hiddleston is a distant cousin of Sir Geoffrey Clifton-Brown, who is a great-grandson of Edmund Vestey.
+On his mother's side, Hiddleston is a great-grandson of Vice-Admiral Reginald Servaes and a great-great-grandson of food producer Edmund Vestey, 1st Baronet.
+Through Vestey, Hiddleston is a distant cousin of Geoffrey Clifton-Brown, who is a great-grandson of Edmund Vestey.
 Hiddleston's paternal grandfather, Alexander, served in the Royal Artillery and worked as a plater in the shipyards.
 He shares the same name as his great-great-uncle, Tom Hiddleston, a shipyard plater from Greenock and a member of the Royal Artillery's 51st (Highland) Division, who died after the Battle of the Somme and whose name is engraved in the Broomhill war memorial.

-Hiddleston was raised in Wimbledon in his early years, and later moved to a village near Oxford.
-He began boarding at Windlesham House School at age seven, moving to the Dragon School in Oxford a year later.
+Hiddleston was raised in Wimbledon, London in his early years, and later moved to a village near Oxford.
+He was privately educated at Windlesham House School from age seven, moving to the Dragon School in Oxford a year later and subsequently to Eton College.
 His parents divorced when he was twelve.
 At age thirteen, Hiddleston started boarding at Eton College.
-He continued on to Pembroke College at the University of Cambridge, where he earned a double first honours degree in Classics.
+He subsequently studied Classics at the University of Cambridge where he was an undergraduate student at Pembroke College, Cambridge, and was awarded a double first honours degree.
+Mary Beard was one of his supervisors.
 During his second term at Cambridge, he was seen in a production of A Streetcar Named Desire by talent agent Lorraine Hamilton of Hamilton Hodell.
 In 2005, he graduated from the Royal Academy of Dramatic Art with a Bachelor of Arts honours degree in acting.